thanpolas/middlewarify/README.md

 #### The use(fn) Method

-The Middleware Container exposes a `use` method so you can add any number of middleware. `use()` accepts any number of parameters as long they are of type Function or Arrays of Functions.
+The Middleware Container by default exposes a `use` method so you can add any number of middleware. `use()` accepts any number of parameters as long they are of type Function or Arrays of Functions.
+When the Before/After flag is enabled `use` is no longer there and instead you get `before` and `after` methods to hook your middleware.
+All three hook types accept the same argument types and patterns as described bellow.

 ```js
 // create the Middleware Container